jurassix/dataflow-through-react/render/basic-process.md

 Process:
 * Call render on entire component tree - Javascript
-* Coalesce these framents with the Previous renders fragments
+* Coalesce these fragments with the Previous renders fragments
-* Find the diff bewteen them
+* Find the diff between them
 * Create a set of changes to update the UI
 * Batch the UI changes